FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: FineCops-Ref

 \subsection{Generating Negative Data}

-To conduct a thorough and systematic assessment of the REC in existing MLLMs, we generate hard negatives from both textual and visual sources.
-Like positive data, negative data are categorized into different levels based on the difficulty.
-Level 1 signifies alterations made to the target object in the negative data, which are relatively straightforward for the model to identify.
+To conduct a thorough and systematic assessment of REC of existing VLMs, we generate hard negatives from both textual and visual sources.
+Similar to positive data, negative data are categorized into different levels based on difficulty.
+Negative Level 1 involves alterations to the target object in the expressions, which are relatively straightforward for the model to identify.
 Level 2 involves modifications to the related objects, disrupting the contextual information and posing a greater challenge for existing models to recognize.

-\textbf{Generating Negative Expressions.} Our array of negative expressions encompasses a wide range of challenging types.
-We draw inspiration from CREPE~\cite{ma2023crepe} and SUGARCREPE~\cite{hsieh_sugarcrepe_2023} to consider various forms of hard negatives.
+\textbf{Generating Negative Expressions.} Our set of negative expressions encompasses a wide range of challenging types.
+Inspired by CREPE~\cite{ma2023crepe} and SUGARCREPE~\cite{hsieh_sugarcrepe_2023}, we consider various forms of hard negatives.
 In total, FineCops-Ref covers 5 fine-grained types of hard negative expressions.
-These types can be broadly classified into two categories: replace and swap.
-Replace involves generating a negative expression by substituting a portion of the original expression, whether it is an object, an attribute, or a relation.
-During replacement, we tested the output quality of several approaches.
-Ultimately, we found that LLM Replace performed the best.
-For more information, please refer to Appendix~\ref{sec:appendix_dataset_2}.
+These types can be broadly classified into two categories: Replace and Swap.
+The Replace category involves generating negative expressions by substituting a portion of the original expression, whether it is an object, attribute, or relation.
 We utilize LLM to determine the most appropriate negative word, ensuring that the negative expression is genuinely negative while only slightly deviating from the original expression.
-On the other hand, swap entails generating a negative expression by interchanging two attributes or objects within the same category.
-We further employ LLM to rewrite the new expression.
-Please refer to Appendix~\ref{sec:appendix_dataset_1} for more details.
+We experimented with various replacement methods and found that LLM-based replacements performed the best, as discussed in Appendix~\ref{sec:appendix_dataset_2}.
+The Swap category entails generating negative expressions by interchanging two attributes or objects within the same category.
+We further employ LLM to rewrite these new expressions.

 \textbf{Generating Negative Images.} We consider the necessity of negative images from the following aspects.
 First, negative images enables a more thorough assessment of models' visual parsing capabilities.
-Additionally, the evaluation conducted by Visualgptscore~\cite{lin2023visualgptscore} suggests that negative expressions may lack plausibility and fluency and can be detected by language prior.
+Additionally, evaluations conducted by Visualgptscore~\cite{lin2023visualgptscore} suggest that negative expressions may lack plausibility and fluency and can be detected by language prior.